kiransingh99/project-trubisky/README.md

 		- add inputs to create a processed file for one/all raw data file (ie update all files)
 	- processed data files
 		- remove any given column
+		- discard zero readings as sensors haven't been set up properly
 		- smooth/low pass filter data
 		- calculate speed in ball centred coordinates
 		- calculate speed in x-y coordinates